sardisnetwork/docs/Announcement.md

-# SardisDAO voted through the proposal of restricting visits and information queries on this official website in certain regions.
+# Sardis DAO voted through the proposal of restricting visits and information queries on this official website in certain regions.

 Dear Developers:

 As a decentralized blockchain network, Sardis Network has been open to global developers since its launch.
-At the same time, Sardiscommunity has been actively paying attention to and complying with the regulatory requirements of various regions.
+At the same time, Sardis community has been actively paying attention to and complying with the regulatory requirements of various regions.
 In order to provide users with more compliant and consistent services, we would like to have the following adjustments:

 1.Anyone located in [USA, Canada, Singapore, Hong Kong, Japan, Cuba, Iran, Korea, Sudan, Syria, Venezuela, Crimea, Chinese mainland, Taiwan Province, Israel, Iraq, Bangladesh, Bolivia, Ecuador, Kyrgyzstan, Sevastopol, UK] is prohibited from using information inquiry services provided by this website (https://www.sardisnetwork.com);